YashKandoi/susgpt/README.md

     2. Go to ```susgpt/susgpt/jina_emb_api_key.txt```
     3. Paste this API token here

+5. Creating a virtual environment (optional)
+   You can create a virtual env and choose to run you code on that.
+Open your terminal and do this:
+   1. ```python3 -m venv .venv```
+   2. ```. .venv/bin/activate

-5. Now open Termninal and run this:
+7. Now open Termninal and run this:
      ```pip install -r requirements.txt```
     This will take sometime and install all required libraries.